Configure Podman Containers with Oracle Linux Automation Engine

 Additional information regarding Oracle Linux Developer images is available here .

-- name: pull oraclelinux:8 from GitHub
+- name: Pull oraclelinux:8 from GitHub

 name: ghcr.io/oracle/oraclelinux:8

-5. Run the playbook
+2. Run the playbook.

-ansible-playbook podman-playbook.yml
+ansible-playbook ~/podman-project/podman-playbook.yml

-6. Verify Podman pulled the image.
+3. Verify that Podman pulled the image.

 podman images